19 Plants That Repel Bugs

 Bee balm, also known as Monarda, is a flowering plant from the mint family.
 Its leaves and flowers release a fragrant aroma that repels mosquitoes and other insects.

-In addition to its bug-repelling properties, bee balm is a beautiful addition to any garden with its bright, colorful blooms.
+In addition to its bug-repelling properties, bee balm’s bright, colorful blooms make it a beautiful addition to any garden.

 Bee balm is easy to grow and care for and can be grown in sunny and partially shaded areas.